-In this example, we can see from Figure 9 that we can stop after 6 iterations, and so save 34 unnecessary iterations.
+In this example, we can see from Figure 9 that we can stop after six iterations, and so save 34 unnecessary iterations.
 We also plot the energy error and the total estimator as a function of the number of iterations, see Figure 10.
-We again observe that the effectivity index is close to the optimal value of 1, see Figure 10.
+We again observe that the effectivity index is close to the optimal value of 1.

-Fig. 9: Example 2: error component estimates with the GMRES solver
+Figure 9: Example 2: Error component estimates with the GMRES solver.